310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 he has been unable to carry out his Duty to “slice god into pieces”. because it is not a Human being that he should slice, but God.

-if he had one Last opportunity to Kill me, it would have been during the battle of the sea god.
+if he had one Last opportunity to Kill me, it would have been during the battle versus the sea god.

 but… he lost his Chance then.